 A sturdy inventory plan, as stated above, allows you to avoid overstocking.
 More than that, it anticipates how much stock you need so that you never run out.

 To get this right, you need to have a robust system that can help you to control your inventory.
-Of course, problems can arise and even the most robust system can break down.
+Of course, problems can arise, and even a solid system can break down.

 The planning stage of inventory control is all about knowing how much inventory you need to place on your shelf.
 You also have relative control of this side of your business since you know how much is going into your store and can thus order your inventory accordingly.

-For example, you place three mugs on your shelf and they're going to have three facings deeps, which means you have nine mugs in total.
-Since a case pack contains 12 mugs, you also know you have three mugs in the store room as back up.
+For example, you place three mugs on your shelf, and they're going to have three facings deep.
+That means you have nine mugs in total.
+Since a case pack contains 12 mugs, you also know you have three mugs in the storeroom as a backup.
 As soon as you sell a certain amount of mugs, you can then place an order for another case pack.

 It all sounds straightforward.
 And it is.
 But what happens when you change the space allocations in your stores?
 While you'll still have control of your inventory, it will be poor a best.
 That's because you won't have the additional data required to stock your stores appropriately.

 2. A BREAK DOWN IN YOUR SUPPLY CHAIN

 While you have some control during the planning stage, you most certainly don't have control over the second part: the operations stage.

 The operations side of inventory control revolves around your supply chain.
 And it doesn't take much for it to break down.